citizenfish/locaria/docs/getting_started.md

 ## Pre-requisites

-In order to install Locus you will need the following components:-
+In order to install Locaria you will need the following components:-

 - an Amazon AWS account
 - Amazon IAM credentials [[link](https://docs.aws.amazon.com/iam/index.html)]